miltoncandelero/0xF00D/_posts/2019-10-26-spicy-honey-pork-ribs.md

   - Same amount of each.
 2. In a bowl big enough to fit your ribs later mix the wet ingredients (honey, teriyaki and sriracha).
 3. Taste that.
 It might feel too spicy, it will die down in the oven but:
-  - If it taste too salty: add honey.
+  - If it tastes too salty: add honey.
   - If it doesn't burn: add sriracha.
   - If it doesn't make your mouth water: add teriyaki
 4. Into that bowl add your ribs and get your hands dirty.